Skip to content

 ZFS has a per-dataset sync property that controls when a write is acknowledged to the client:

-Value Behavior PutFS PUT returns when...
+Value Behavior with PutFS A just-acknowledged PUT is...

 Trade-offs